-The concept of collaboration is included under the Swedish Higher Education Act as one of the key assignments of the country’s universities and HEIs.
+The concept of collaboration is included under the Swedish Higher Education Act as one of the key assignments of the country’s universities.
 It aims to create the prerequisites to enable academic findings to be of benefit outside of academic contexts.
 When the Knowledge Foundation refers to co-production this is a more tangible subset of collaboration.

 “For us, co-production is about the shared production of knowledge, whereby academia and companies solve problems and work together to attain research findings,” says Stefan Östholm, Head of Operations at the Knowledge Foundation.